On this page

 Australian Radioactive Waste Agency

 The Australian Radioactive Waste Agency (ARWA) is leading the process to responsibly manage our nation’s radioactive waste now and into the future.

 Managing radioactive waste

-- working with the independent regulator of Australian radioactive material, the Australian Radiation Protection and Nuclear Safety Agency, to ensure safety
+- recommendations by the independent regulator of Australian radioactive material, Australian Radiation Protection and Nuclear Safety Agency (ARPANSA)

-We’re establishing the National Radioactive Waste Management Facility (NRWMF) in line with the National Radioactive Waste Management Act 2012.
+We’re establishing the National Radioactive Waste Management Facility under the National Radioactive Waste Management Act 2012.

 The facility will: